-MERSD's unfunded liability for OPEB is \$22,638,162 as of June 30, 2022, down 6% from the prior year, and down 8% from five years ago.
+MERSD's unfunded liability for OPEB is \$23,396,040 as of June 30, 2023.

 By law, MERSD must provide health insurance to all employees who retire with eligibility for pension.
 The district contributes 70-80% (based on retirement date) of the cost of insurance premiums throughout the duration of retirement, with retirees paying the remaining 20-30%.
-MERSD's annual obligation for insurance payments on behalf of retirees was \$964,722 in the most recently concluded fiscal year.
+MERSD's annual obligation for insurance payments on behalf of retirees was \$977,679 in the most recently concluded fiscal year.
 This cost has grown at an average annual rate of 7.0% over the past five years, reflecting both industry trends of growth in health care costs, and an increasing number of retirees that MERSD is obligated to cover by law.
-MERSD now covers nearly 20% more retirees (184) than active employees (155).
+MERSD now covers nearly 20% more retirees (182) than active employees (150) with health insurance coverage.

-Overall growth of retiree health care has slowed, however, due to introduction of less costly plans and increasing contribution rates from covered retirees.
+Overall growth of retiree health care has slowed, due to introduction of less costly plans and increasing contribution rates from covered retirees.
 In FY09, retirees contributed just 15% of the cost of health plans annually.
-By contrast, retirees currently contribute 20-30% of the annual cost, with a weighted average annual contribution of 21%.
-With half of MERSD active employees, and all new hires now required to contribute 30% of the annual cost, the average retiree contribution percentage is expected to continue to grow in the coming years, which will help to decrease the rate of budgetary growth for MERSD.
+By contrast, retirees currently contribute 20-30% of the annual cost.
+All new hires now required to contribute 30% of the annual cost.
+The average retiree contribution percentage is expected to continue to rise in the coming years, which will help to decrease the rate of budgetary growth for MERSD.

-In addition to last fiscal year's "pay-as-you-go" expense, MERSD also contributed \$530,436 towards pre-funding future year obligations, in attempt to reduce its unfunded OPEB liability.
+Last fiscal year's "pay-as-you-go" expense, MERSD also contributed \$578,666 towards pre-funding future year obligations, in attempt to reduce its unfunded OPEB liability.
 This additional contribution is funded from savings generated by a negotiated agreement with the Manchester Essex Teachers Association (META) to change benefit levels.
-The result of this agreement was a \$1.6 million or 87% reduction in the annual gap between pay-as-you-go costs and full pre-funding of annual OPEB contributions.
-This gap reduction has improved in recent years, from 66.11% of the actuarially determined annual contribution needed to achieve full funding in fiscal year 2017 to an annual average of 92% over the past five years, far ahead of most regional school districts.
+The result of this agreement was a \$1.6 million reduction in the annual gap between pay-as-you-go costs and full pre-funding of annual OPEB contributions.
+This gap reduction has improved in recent years, from 66% of the actuarially determined annual contribution needed to achieve full funding in fiscal year 2017 to an annual average of 84% over the past five years.

-Additionally, the agreement migrated all employees to an insurance program with lower monthly premiums (which are split between MERSD and employees, based on contribution percentages referenced above) in exchange for introduction of deductibles and/or higher co-pays (which are paid by employees for each doctor's visit or procedure).
+Additionally, the agreement migrated all employees to an insurance program with lower monthly premiums (which are split between MERSD and employees, based on contribution percentages referenced above) in exchange for introduction of deductibles and/or higher co-pays.
 The negotiated agreement stipulates that in return, all savings from these changes will be placed into an OPEB trust fund for the sole purpose of paying future OPEB costs.